vasylenko-dmytro/media-blog-api/readme.md

 # Further guidance

-Some classes are already complete and SHOULD NOT BE CHANGED - Integration tests, Model classes for Account and Message, a ConnectionUtil class.
+Some classes are already complete and SHOULD NOT BE CHANGED - Integration tests, model classes for Account and Message, a ConnectionUtil class.
 Changing any of these classes will likely result in the test cases being impossible to pass.

 The .sql script found in src/main/resources is already complete and SHOULD NOT BE CHANGED.
 Changing this file will likely result in the test cases being impossible to pass.